 2021 Christchurch Model EU theme:

-Youth and Climate Change
+Human Rights and the Challenge of Climate Change

 Delegates will assume the role of Ministers of the European Parliament (MEPs) to debate a draft directive focused on climate action.
 In preparation all delegates will receive an email with their respective role and suggestions on how to research their political party and countries’ position on climate change and the actions proposed in the draft directive.